coolcarly/coolcarly.github.io/docs/science/health-and-minerals/hydroxyapatite.md

 With increasing calcium in the blood, there is a chance of coronary artery calcification whereby calcium builds up in the walls of the arteries, resulting in hardening and narrowing of the arterial walls.
 While there is a lot of contradictory studies in literature, calcification is thought to be induced by the presence of LDL-cholesterol.
 High levels of the LDL-cholesterol leads to a buildup and crystallisation of fatty-acid, cholesterol salts on the arterial wall.[14](https://pmc.ncbi.nlm.nih.gov/articles/PMC11823151/) Once the cholesterol crystallises, it is recognised as a foreign body and induces an immune response which can result in thrombosis or myocardial infarction.[15](https://www.sciencedirect.com/science/article/pii/S2666602225000126)

 This process is called “calcification”.
 It should be noted that calcification is a normal process that occurs throughout life and is common in healthy people.
 One could say that the degree of calification in the artieries is a determinant on one’s age.[16](https://pmc.ncbi.nlm.nih.gov/articles/PMC8912443/) Like many bodily processes, calcification can be slowed.
 In fact, Vitamin K Binds to a Matrix GLA protein that reverses/prevents calcification by preventing calcium and phosphorus circulation, as well as removing them from the vessel walls.[17](https://pmc.ncbi.nlm.nih.gov/articles/PMC8912443/)

+## Take home messages
+- We are what we eat.
+Literally!
+- Nature is very cool at using our environment to make up our bodies.
+- Milk is good for the teeth and for health in general.
+- Everything we eat should be in moderation.